-It is essential that the field flattener or reducer/flattener be placed at a precise distance from the CCD sensor in your camera.
-The sensor in your camera is where the image is made.
-If the sensor is not at the correct distance from the flattener, the stars around the edge of the field will be distorted.
+IMPORTANT: It is essential that these corrector optics (field flattener or reducer/flattener) be placed at a precise distance from the ccd sensor in your camera.
+The CCD sensor in your camera is where the image is made.
+If the sensor is not the correct distance from the flattener, the stars around the edge of the field will be distorted.
 So the first thing you need to know is the "backfocus" of the camera you will be using.
-The backfocus of the camera is the distance from the attachment thread on the camera to its sensor.
+The backfocus of the camera is the distance from the attachment thread on the camera to its ccd chip.
 In most DSLR cameras with the necessary t-ring added, this distance is 55mm.

 Your field flattener or reducer/flattener also has a backfocus specification.
 It's backfocus is the distance from its rear of the flattener or reducer/flattener to where the field is precisely flat.
 It is important that the backfocus of your camera matches the backfocus of the flattener or reducer/flattener.
-Backfocus measurement on a field flattener is at the base of the thread, not the end of the thread.
-Since a field flattener or flattener/reducer has a male thread, you measure from the body where the thread begins, you do not include the threaded part in this measurement.